anudeepvanjavakam1/lit_or_not_on_reddit/README.md

 Many people add "Reddit" to their search queries to find authentic product reviews/feedback and thats why Reddit is the source for this app.

-Looking to buy something, but not sure if it's dope?
-Let my app be your guide, it's the ultimate Reddit scope!
+Looking to buy something💰, but not sure if it's dope?👀 Let my app be your guide💪, it's the ultimate Reddit scope!🔎

-No need to waste your money, on something that's not legit, Just use this app to know if it's worth it
+No need to waste your money💲, on something that's not legit👎, Just use this app to know if it's worth it👌

-Made with love on streamlit,
+Made with love on streamlit❤,
-To help you find if it's LIT or NOT on REDDIT!
+To help you find if it's LIT or NOT on REDDIT!🔥

-This app helps users find if a product/service/platform is lit or not on reddit.
-People can search if something is worth buying or for reviews.
-This app searches reddit posts and comments across many subreddits to determine if it is approved by redditors and has positive or negative sentiment based on sentiment intensity analyzer (VADER).
+This app searches reddit posts and comments across many subreddits to determine if it has a positive or negative sentiment based on sentiment intensity analyzer (VADER).
+Text in both original posts and comments is analyzed.
+If the results did not give you enough information, try phrasing the search term differently and be more specific.
+Feel free to increase no. of posts and no. of comments to get more breadth and depth about what redditors think😉

 ## Demo App